Displaying and Operating the Timeline Palette

 Select all keys when selecting parameters:

-When checked, all keys of the selected parameter will be selected.
+If this is selected, all keys for the selected parameter will be in the selected state.

 Auto resize: